 In your portfolio, there are many cover-up works and works on fixing old tattoos.
 You call it touch-up.
 Please tell me more about these works.
 Why did you choose this field?

-- I think coverup (touchup) tattoos are another level of tattoo work.
+- I think cover-up (touch-up) tattoos are another level of tattoo work.
 Cover-up works are done over an existing tattoo when a client does not like that original tattoo or decides to change to a different style.
 It is a difficult task since it consists of adding new artistic value to an existing drawing, rather than just working on clean skin with nothing drawn.
-When we compare it to a painting, a coverup tattoo is like repainting over the painting already done by others. which means more complex fields of art.
+When we compare it to a painting, a cover-up tattoo is like repainting over a painting already done by others, which means it's a more complex field of art.

 Additionally, people who want cover-ups or touch-ups tend to be stressed, because usually they don't like their existing tattoos, so they tend to be more anxious and worried than those getting new tattoos.
-Because of that, some artists can feel intimidated by the challenge of filling their client's expectations and delivering pristine work.
+Because of that, some artists can feel intimidated by the challenge of meeting their client's expectations and delivering pristine work.
 Also, most artists tend to avoid cover-ups because they want to work on their own work.
-However, for me, the cover-up is a challenge to another tattoo area, and I feel it is very rewarding in terms of a cover-up tattoo that solves the problems of people who are struggling with existing tattoos.
+However, for me, the cover-up is a challenge in another tattoo area, and I feel it is very rewarding in terms of creating cover-up tattoos that solve the problems of people who are struggling with existing tattoos.

 Do you have any favorite tattoo projects?

 - I do a lot of cover-up tattoos.
-Most of them are unsatisfied with existing tattoos.
-Therefore, if you listen to the stories of each individual customer, there are various cases, but in many areas, they consider the existing tattoos as complex and do not want to be seen by others, so there are cases where they hide it or cannot wear the clothes they want even in the summer.
+Most of them are for clients who are unsatisfied with existing tattoos.
+Therefore, if you listen to the stories of each individual customer, there are various cases, but in many areas, they consider the existing tattoos as problems and do not want to be seen by others, so there are cases where they hide them or cannot wear the clothes they want even in the summer.

-This work was one of those cases, and after the cover-up work, the client really thanked me and said that I can now wear the clothes I want in summer and go to the beach with joy.
-Unlike new tattoos, I think the cover-up is more meaningful work in terms of it goes further; the design frame also solves people's problems.
+This work was one of those cases, and after the cover-up work, the client really thanked me and said that they can now wear the clothes they want in summer and go to the beach with joy.
+Unlike new tattoos, I think the cover-up is more meaningful work in that it goes further than the design frame and also solves people's problems.

-- When I went on a European tour this year, I was presented at the 2022 Belfast Titanic Tattoo Convention (Belfast, United Kingdom) in which I got 1st place for small black&grey.
-Also, I’ve participated Urban Land Tattoo Expo (Rome, Italy) as a coverup category and I got 2nd place of best coverup.
+- When I went on a European tour this year, I participated in the 2022 Belfast Titanic Tattoo Convention (Belfast, United Kingdom) in which I got 1st place for small black & gray.
+Also, I participated in the Urban Land Tattoo Expo (Rome, Italy) in the cover-up category and I got 2nd place for best cover-up.

 What do you do besides tattooing?
 And what is your main goal in life?